 “Every dollar printed by the Fed comes with a cash component and a debt component,” Beversdorf explains.
 “It’s the way our system is structured.”

-Throughout the college loan boom – from roughly 1995 to present – corporations have often seen consumer spending falter, especially in key segments (like apparel).
+Throughout the college loan boom – from roughly 1995 to present – corporations have often seen consumer spending falter, especially in key segments (like brick and mortar apparel).
 Wages have failed to keep pace with costs like healthcare, housing, and education, and people have less disposable cash on hand.
 Though GDP has steadily risen, money has been vacuumed out of the system by the 1% via stock dividends and buybacks.
 As a result, the economy is left competing with the stock market for a finite amount of capital.

 So what happens when there’s less cash in circulation?
 The same thing that happens when you and 98 friends only have one pizza to split because one dude is hoarding twenty pizzas to himself — every bit becomes more precious and people are less likely to part with their share.
 When consumers are hesitant to spend, it has the potential to affect retail tremendously.
 Meanwhile, the cost of college has outpaced the growth of financial aid.
 These two seemingly disparate elements (lack of consumer spending and the student need to pay for college) fit together neatly — with the help of a financial instrument that’s grown both popular and necessary in recent decades: School loans.

 “By printing money, the Fed was able to bolster consumer markets,” Beversdorf says.
 “Much of it through $1.5 trillion in student loans.
 Corporations were the big winner as those loans provided the cash to support growth.
 It was a free corporate bailout.”